|

 Water Rescue

 In 1986, the company was investigating what was missing from the emergency needs of Gamber and Carroll County.
 It was decided that a water rescue team was appropriate addition to the existing inventory of the emergency services provided to the community.
-The company approved the purchase of a Zodiac rubber boat, outboard motor, and trailer in that year.
-This unit would be known as Boat 13 and to be trailered behind Utility 13.
+The the purchase of a Zodiac rubber boat, outboard motor, and trailer were approved in that year.
+This unit would be known as Boat 13-1 and would be trailered behind Utility 13.

-In 1988, a 1987 Chevrolet on ton step van was donated by the Auxiliary to be used as a water rescue team van.
-It was out fitted by company members and can accommodate the needs of the dive team.
+In 1988, a 1987 Chevrolet one ton step van was donated by the Auxiliary to be used as a Water Rescue team van.
+It was out fitted by company members and could accommodate the needs of the dive team.
+With the ever changing needs for the service more compartment space was needed for tools and equipment.
+So in 2007, the 1987 Cheverlet step van unit was replaced with a 2007 International/Horton custom truck known to be DIVE 13.

-Gamber's water rescue team responds on average to 20 or more calls a year.
-These calls range from subjects in swift water, drownings, stand by for possible jumpers off bridges or dams, boats in distress, vehicles in the water, and assist police with recovery of stolen items.
+Today, the Water Rescue team responds on average to 20 or more calls a year.
+These calls range from swift water rescues, drownings, and stand-by for possible jumpers off bridges or dams, to boats in distress, vehicles in the water, medical emergencies on the shorlines, brush fires along the shore and assisting police with recovery of stolen items.

-Our water rescue team is not just available to Carroll County however, we have been requested by: Baltimore City, Baltimore County, Howard County, Harford County, Frederick County, Anne Arundel County and also York County, PA.
-At this time, the water rescue team is solely made up of members of the Gamber & Community Fire Company.
-Plans in the future would include members of other local fire companies becoming involved with our team.
+Our water rescue team is not just available to Carroll County however, we have been requested by: Baltimore City, Baltimore County, Howard County, Harford County, Frederick County, Anne Arundel County and York County, PA.
+We even train with the other dive teams in our region so we can provide an even higher level of service.

 Dive Unit 13/ Boat 13-1